ibexa/documentation-developer/docs/guide/extending/extending_settings.md

 ## User settings

-You can add new preferences to the User settings menu in the Back Office.
+You can add new preferences to the User Settings menu in the Back Office.

 To do so, create a setting class implementing two interfaces:
 `ValueDefinitionInterface` and `FormMapperInterface`.